Contra dance: History

 Contra dance has European origins, and over 100 years of cultural influences from many different sources.

 At the end of the 17th century, English country dances were taken up by French dance masters.
 The French called these dances contredanses (which roughly translated by sound "countrydance" to "contredanse"), as indicated in a 1706 dance book called Recueil de Contredances.
 Over time these dances returned to England and were spread and reinterpreted in the United States, and eventually the French form of the name came to be associated with the American folk dances, where they were alternatively called "country dances" or in some parts of New England such as New Hampshire, "contradances".

 Contra dances were fashionable in the United States and were considered one of the most popular social dances across class lines in the late 18th century, though these events were usually referred to as "country dances" until the 1780s, when the term contra dance became more common to describe these events.
 In the mid-19th century, group dances started to decline in popularity in favor of quadrilles, lancers, and couple dances such as the waltz and polka.
 By the late 19th century, contras were mostly confined to rural settings.
+In the 1930s and 1940s, the popularity of jazz, swing and big band music further contributed to the decline of contra dances, especially in urban areas of the US.

-This began to change with the square dance revival of the 1920s, pioneered by Henry Ford, founder of the Ford Motor Company, in part as a response in opposition to modern jazz influences in the United States.
-In the 1920s, Ford asked his friend Benjamin Lovett, a dance coordinator in Massachusetts, to come to Michigan to begin a dance program.
-Initially, Lovett could not as he was under contract at a local inn; consequently, Ford bought the property rights to the inn.
-Lovett and Ford initiated a dance program in Dearborn, Michigan that included several folk dances, including contras.
+The contra dance tradition carried on primarily in towns within the northeastern portions of North America, such as Ohio, the Maritime provinces of Canada, and particularly in New England.
+As part of his 1920s campaign to revive American square dance and oppose contemporary jazz influences in the US, Henry Ford worked with dance coordinator Benjamin Lovett to initiate a dance program in Dearborn, Michigan that included several folk dances, including contras.
 Ford also published a book titled Good Morning: After a Sleep of Twenty-Five Years, Old-Fashioned Dancing Is Being Revived in 1926 detailing steps for some contra dances.
+Independent from Ford, Ralph Page almost single-handedly maintained the New England tradition throughout the 1930s and 1940s until it was revitalized in the 1950s and 1960s, particularly by Ted Sannella and Dudley Laufman.
+The New England contra dance tradition was also maintained in Vermont by the Ed Larkin Old Time Contra Dancers, formed by Edwin Loyal Larkin in 1934.